andiandi13/DBZ-Recut-subsync/README.md

 #### Subtitle exclusion : Asubcut (audio) / nosync0r (video)

-Sometimes, a subtitle line starts near the end of an audio clip — because just after that clip (i.e., if it hadn't been cut), there's a voice.
+Sometimes, a subtitle line starts near the end of an audio clip, because just after that clip (i.e., if it hadn't been cut), there's a voice.
 Since the subtitle line's start time is often set before the voice actually plays, the line may end up being incorrectly included in the preceding clip.
-To prevent this, split the track at the right point, add the Asubcut effect (on audio clips) or nosync0r (on video clips) to the final clip, and disable the effect (since it's not actually used for audio processing — it just acts as a cue for the script).
+To prevent this, split the track at the right point, add the Asubcut effect (on audio clips) or nosync0r (on video clips) to the final clip, and disable the effect (since it's not actually used for audio processing, it just acts as a cue for the script).
 Any subtitle lines included in that marked clip will then be discarded.

 "Asubcut" was chosen as a mnemonic: A sub(title) cut.